HMS Argonaut (F56): 1967–1982

 In 1973, Argonaut was recommissioned, completed a six-week work up at Portland, visited Brest, France and then served as a guard ship for the Gibraltar station.
 Following Iceland's declaration of a 200-mile fishing limit, Argonaut carried out fishery protection duties for British fishing trawlers inside the zone, in what became known as the "Second Cod War".

 In 1974 from mid January, Argonaut spent nine months as part of the group deployment named 'Task Group 317.1', led by Flag Officer Second Flotilla (Commander Task Group 317.1).
 The other ships in the task group were the County-class destroyer HMS Fife, the frigates of the 7th Frigate Squadron (of which Argonaut was one): HMS Ariadne, HMS Danae, HMS Londonderry, and HMS Scylla (Captain 7th Frigate Squadron), and two Royal Fleet Auxiliaries (one tanker and one solid stores).
 In November 1974 Argonaut carried out fishery protection duties in the Barents Sea.
-During this period she visited Hammerfest and Honningsvag in Norway to take on fuel.
+During this period she visited Hammerfest and Honningsvåg in Norway to take on fuel.
 Before returning to Devonport she visited Newcastle upon Tyne.